 34. Marouane Chamakh (Loan from Arsenal, January 2013)

 Managed one league start, in a game where West Ham failed to win at home to a QPR team that picked up 25 points all season.

 Then moved to Crystal Palace, where he scored the only goal of the game in a win over West Ham.
 I’m glad he’s out of work.

-Scored 12 Serie A goals the season before joining West Ham, and netted 16 for Cagliari last season.
+Scored 12 Serie A goals the season before joining West Ham, and netted 16 for Cagliari in 201-17.
 His West Ham stats?
 Two games.
 No goals.
 One shot.
 Bumped up for his 100% win ratio.